Sales + Property Taxes

 Overland Park has a one-cent sales tax supporting general operations and a 3/8 cent sales tax for street improvements.

 The city also receives a portion of select county sales taxes.
-The remainder and majority of sales taxes go to county and state services.
+The remainder and the majority of sales taxes go to county and state services.

 Almost half of the city’s annual revenue comes from sales taxes.